Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 - [Cloud Adoption Framework](https://learn.microsoft.com/azure/cloud-adoption-framework/overview).
 Can help your organization prepare and execute a strategy to build solutions on Azure.
 - [Well-Architected Framework](https://learn.microsoft.com/azure/architecture/framework/).
 A set of guiding tenets that can be used to improve the quality of a workload.

-For applications that require a higher SLO than the reliable web app pattern, see [mission-critical workloads](https://learn.microsoft.com/azure/architecture/framework/mission-critical/mission-critical-overview).
+For applications that require a higher SLO than the modern web app pattern, see [mission-critical workloads](https://learn.microsoft.com/azure/architecture/framework/mission-critical/mission-critical-overview).

 **Migration guidance.** The following tools and resources can help you migrate on-premises resources to Azure.